 If you have been invited to participate in the survey, find more information here.

-The Household Pulse Survey continues measuring how the coronavirus pandemic is impacting households across the country from a social and economic perspective.
+The Household Pulse Survey measures how the coronavirus pandemic is impacting households across the country from a social and economic perspective.

 The HPS continues to be a collaborative undertaking and is fielded in partnership with the following federal agencies:

 The data collected will enable the Census Bureau to produce statistics at the national and state levels and for the 15 largest Metropolitan Statistical Areas (metro areas).

 Data releases for Phase 3.8 of the survey are scheduled for March 22, April 19, and May 17, 2023.

 Phase 1: April 23, 2020 - July 21, 2020

 Phase 2: August 19, 2020 - October 26, 2020

 Phase 3: October 28, 2020 - March 29, 2021

 Phase 3.1: April 14, 2021 - July 5, 2021